napari/napari-scipy2025-workshop/napari-workshops/notebooks/spot_detection_basic.md

 ([Feldman and Singh et al., Cell, 2019](https://www.cell.com/cell/fulltext/S0092-8674(19)31067-0s)).
 In doing so, we will combine methods from [scipy](https://www.scipy.org/) and [scikit-image](https://scikit-image.org/).
 The goal is to familiarize you with performing analysis that integrates the scientific python ecosystem and napari.
+This notebook also serves as the basis and motivation for the next notebook: [From workflow to widget: customizing napari](spot_detection_functions).

 ## Data source